A healthy vegan dinner recipe made of Basmati Rice and Wild rice. The rice pilaf recipe has shredded Brussels sprouts and sunflower seeds.

 1) Cook the rice first.
 You should be able to find a mix of Basmati and wild rice in your grocery store.
 Use about 3/4 cup of uncooked mix of wild rice and Basmati rice.
 There is no shortcut when it comes to cooking rice.
-Follow this simple steps to achieve the perfectly cooked rice.
+Follow this simple steps to make the perfect basmati rice

 2) Take about 15 Brussels sprouts and cut them in half lengthwise.
 Cut the halved Brussels sprouts into long shreds.
 Keep them a little thick to prevent them from burning during the cooking process.
 After shredding them, you will have about 3 cups worth of shredded Brussels sprouts.

 3) Take a quarter of a red onion and cut it into julienne style.
 Do the same for 2 cloves of garlic.